apache/samza/docs/learn/tutorials/versioned/samza-async-user-guide.md

 ### Asynchronous Process in High Level API

-If your application is asynchronous, e.g. making non-blocking remote IO calls, [AsyncFlatMapFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/AsyncFlatMapFunction.html) provides support for it.
+If your processing logic is asynchronous, e.g. it makes non-blocking remote calls, you can implement it using the [AsyncFlatMapFunction](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/operators/functions/AsyncFlatMapFunction.html).
 The following example illustrates an application that processes Wikipedia feed updates and invokes a remote service to standardize the updates and sends the standardized events to Wikipedia.

 {% highlight java %}